Amber-Abuah/NEA-Project/README.md

 # NEA Project
-This Unity game was developed in 2019-2020 for a non-examined assessment in A Level Computer Science.
+This Unity game was developed in 2019-2020 for a non-exam assessment in A Level Computer Science.
 The game is designed to help Computer Science students revise the following subject areas - Binary, Boolean Algebra, Data Representation, Logic Gates and Sound.

 ## Main Gameplay